careecodes/glitter/README.md

 ### Buttons
+*NOTE:*
-*NOTE: When buttons are hovered they should have a lighter teal color.
-When they are pressed they should have a darker teal color.*
+- *When buttons are hovered they should have a lighter teal color.*
+- *When buttons are pressed they should have a darker teal color.*
+- *When buttons are disabled they should be gray and not allow pointer events*

 <img src="https://s3-us-west-2.amazonaws.com/wwcodefroala/uploads%2F1511840800017-Screen+Shot+2017-11-27+at+7.46.23+PM.png" width="150">